 Sociology of Environment, Deep Ecology

-Environmental movement addresses environmental issues., The term environmental movement includes the conservation and green movements centered on ecology, health, and human rights.
+Environmental movements address environmental issues.
+Environmental movement includes the conservation and green movements centered on ecology, health, and human rights.
 The environmental movement in the United States began with the conservation movement and the establishment of Hot Springs National Park in 1832.
 Henry David Thoreau, John Muir and George Perkins Marsh were the early leaders of conservation movement and thus the environmental movement.
-The United Nations Conference on the Human Environment which was held in Stockholm in 1972 started discussions relating to the state of the global environment.
+The United Nations Conference on the Human Environment started discussions relating to the state of the global environment.
 This conference led to the creation of environmental agencies and the UN Environment Program.
 The United States passed the National Environmental Policy Act which laid the foundations for current environmental standards.
 The book 'Silent Spring' was an early call to arms for the environmental movement.
-Ozone depletion, global climate change, acid rain, and the harmful genetically modified organisms (GMOs) are now the focus of environmental movements.
+Ozone depletion, global climate change, acid rain, and the harmful genetically modified organisms are now the focus of environmental movements.

 "Give Earth a Chance": The